baisong/sdrf-bylaws/README.md

 policymaking around those issues.

 ##### 2. Ad Hoc Committees
 May be appointed by the Chairperson as needed and nominated by members of the Refugee Forum.

-##### 3. Activation/Delinquency
-If at any time a Committee/ Task Force does not have two approved co-chairs, or a Task Force has not presented updates at a general forum meeting in the past 6 months, it shall be considered delinquent.
-Delinquent Task Forces can become active again by submitting co-chair information, and, upon approval, presenting an update to the general forum.
+###### x.
+Reimbursements
+Committee/ Task Force Chairs make their reimbursement requests to the Executive Committee in advance of any anticipated expense.
+Committee/ Task Force Chairs must receive approval and provide digital or physical receipts in order to receive reimbursement.

+The executive committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
+This budget projection shall include the next year’s Task Force reimbursement limit.

+The reimbursement limit applies to all task forces, except the World Refugee Day Planning Committee and the Executive Committee.

 ## ARTICLE IX: AFFILIATION LETTERS
 Member agencies can present requests for affiliation letters from the Forum to the Executive